 This ministry supports religious education of Pre-K through 5th grade public school children.
 Classes are held on Wednesday evening from 6:00 p.m.-7:15 p.m. in the school.
 Our religious education program is based on a Christ-centered catechesis.
 Using the series by Sadlier, We Believe, we strive to assist parents and families in their faith formation.
 We want children to see their faith connection to the entire parish community, and that growth in this area is a life-long learning experience.
 Diocesan training classes are available for those persons wanting to serve as catechists.
 For more information, please click the Faith Formation tab at the top of this web page.

 Divine Mercy Youth Ministry strives to: connect with our youth in a way that fuels their passion for God; empower young people to live as disciples of Jesus Christ in our world today; draw young people to responsible participation in the life, mission, and work of the Catholic faith community; and foster the total personal and spiritual growth of each young person.
-Youth Ministry is comprised of two groups: EPIC is for Middle School students, and CIA is for High School students.
+Youth Ministry is comprised of two groups: LIFETEEN is for Middle School students, and EDGE is for High School students.
 Those wishing to volunteer their time and talent by serving as chaperons or drivers, and helping with fund-raising events, are most welcome to join this ministry.
 For more information, please click the Faith Formation tab at the top of this web page.

 Vacation Bible School